akaris-redhat/blog/ovn_standalone_on_fedora31.md

 ~~~
 ovn-nbctl ls-add sw0
 ovn-nbctl lsp-add sw0 port0
+ovn-nbctl lsp-set-addresses port0 00:00:00:00:00:01
 ovn-nbctl lsp-add sw0 port1
+ovn-nbctl lsp-set-addresses port1 00:00:00:00:00:02
 ~~~

 Now, "real" ports need to be wired to the above ports.
 Note that the logical port name has to match the `external_ids:iface-id` identifier.
 If we added  `ovn-nbctl lsp-add sw0 foo` instead of `port0`, then we would have to set `ovs-vsctl set Interface port0 external_ids:iface-id=foo` on ovn2.
+Note that we need to know the MAC address of that port.
+Therefore, when creating the veth, we are making sure to create it with the correct MAC address.

 On ovn2, execute:
 ~~~